harel-coffee/EJPLab_Computational_Projects-auto/AmyloidPrediction/DeepLearning/Autoencoders/README.md

 RemoveRedundantColumns.py - Needs to be found
 create_train_val_test_with_shuffle.py - Splits the array into training, validation, and testing using dask for pySAR features.
 WARNING: Parameter for parition size may need to be adjusted based on computer specifications.
 split_one_hot_encodings.py - Splits the sequence datasets into the same order as the pySAR datasets.
+check_sets.py - Checks if the Sequence set and pySAR set are of same length.

 The following peptide was removed: "NAAAAA" for incompatibility with pandas.